 If you have suffered an injury in a Portland car accident, the stress of your injuries could be challenging enough.
 However, when an uninsured driver causes those injuries, you must face additional questions that could impact your recovery.
 Questions can range from, who will pay for your medical bills?
 What if you miss work?
-Thankfully Portland and Lake Oswego injury attorney Ryan Hilts has experience representing car accident cases such as these.
+Thankfully Portland and Oregon injury attorney Ryan Hilts has experience representing car accident cases such as these.
 The sad truth is, there are many drivers in Oregon who don’t have car insurance.
 Here’s what you need to know if you’re involved in an accident and the other driver didn’t have insurance coverage.

 If you’re facing injuries due to another person’s negligence or wrongdoing, it’s important to seek counsel from a personal injury lawyer.
 Ryan Hilts Attorney at Law can help you seek fair compensation for an at-fault driver who doesn’t have insurance.
 Contact us today for a free consultation regarding your case (503) 726-5960.